mvolkmann/blog/src/alpine.md

 ### $data

-This magic property provides access to the
-`x-data` object on the nearest ancestor element.
+This magic property provides access to the `x-data` object on the nearest ancestor element that uses that directive.
 It can be used to pass the entire object to a JavaScript function instead of passing individual properties.